pranahitha/Hotel_Management_System/README.md

 ## Contributors :
 This Project is a batch project.
 Entire batch of 25 members worked on each modules and functionalities collaboratively.

-### Bug / Feature Request:

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/PavanSaiSheshetti/HotelManagementSystem/issues/new) by including your search query and the expected result.